ARM-software/MDK-Middleware/Documentation/Doxygen/USB/src/usbd_example_hid.md

 **Setup**

-Board-specific setup such as jumpers, USB ports, power supply, etc. is documented in the board layer description (`README.md`) of your selected target.
-It also lists supported IOs such as LEDs and Buttons.
+Board-specific hardware setup such as jumpers, USB ports, power supply, etc. is documented in the board layer description (`README.md`) of your selected target.

  -# Load the executable image to the target development board.
  -# Connect a USB Device port on the development board with the USB port on a PC.
- -# Wait for the automatic driver installation on the PC to complete.
+ -# The device should appear as Human Interface Device - **USB Input Device**.

 **Example execution**